dvci/shc-example-qr-codes/immunization-qr-codes.md

     - Pfizer COVID-19 Vaccine on 08/22/2021

 ## Modifications to the SHC Web Verifier App
 To generate a QR code that is recognized by the verifier, the [shc-web-verifier app](https://github.com/dvci/shc-web-verifier) was edited and run locally.
-The `defaultIssuerDirectory` in the [src/utils/IssuerDirectories.js](https://github.com/dvci/shc-web-verifier/blob/main/src/utils/IssuerDirectories.js) file was redirected from the main vci-issuers directory to a new repository with a vci-issuers directory that includes the Sample Issuer as a verified issuer:
+The `defaultIssuerDirectories` in the [src/utils/IssuerDirectories.js](https://github.com/dvci/shc-web-verifier/blob/main/src/utils/IssuerDirectories.js) file was redirected from the main vci-issuers directory to a new repository with a vci-issuers directory that includes the Sample Issuer as a verified issuer:
 ```
 const defaultIssuerDirectories = [
     {